groma84/online-informational-cards-elm/README.md

 # Online Informational Cards
 ## TODO
-- make it use the correct Url even on the prod server (maybe as Flags?)
+- make it installable as a PWA